zeiss-microscopy/OAD/ZEN-API/README.md

 pip install "ZEN-API\python_examples\python_packages\zen312\dist\zen_api-2025.5.1-py3-none-any.whl"
 ```

-The other option is to import the python classes directly from `ZEN-API\python_examples\python_packages\zen312\src\zen_api` from source.
+The other option is to import the python classes directly from `ZEN-API\python_examples` from source.
 In this case make sure that one adapts the imports inside the examples accordingly.

 #### Python Scripts